 Gayle Gullett is an associate professor emerita of history at Arizona State University.
 She specializes in American women's history, the American West, and urban history.
 Her publications include Becoming Citizens: The Emergence and Development of the California Women's Movement, 1880-1911 (2000).
+Her article, “Winning California: The 1911 Suffrage Victory,” is forthcoming in Western Legal History.
 With Susan E. Gray, she is a former coeditor of Frontiers: A Journal of Women Studies and a coeditor of Contingent Maps: Rethinking Western Women's History (2014), an anthology of Frontiers articles about gender and the West.
 Gullett is also working on a book manuscript, "New Women in a New City: Gender, Modernity, and Los Angeles, 1910-1920."

 Image credit: Edward J. Escobar

 - Fine, Strong Women

 - “Perpetually Propagating Patriarchs”: Estelle Lawton Lindsey and Sensational Journalism in the 1910s Los Angeles Record

 - Building a Woman's Movement and Becoming Citizens: A California Story, 1880-1920

 - How the Vote Was Won in California, 1911

 - Winning the Vote in the American West: The Western Woman Suffrage Movement